insure logo

 Does driving more miles increase insurance?

-The answer is yes.
+Yes.
 There is a good chance that if you drive more miles, your insurance rate will increase.

 Why do insurance companies ask how many miles you drive?

-Insurance companies want to know how many miles you drive because it helps them to determine how big a risk you pose as a driver.
+Insurance companies want to know how many miles you drive because it helps them determine how big a risk you pose as a driver.

 author image